 A studio will, in most cases, have one open layout, including your kitchen and living space in one, with a separate bathroom and closet.
 This means a few things—you will have all of your belongings on display and little privacy without a bedroom.
 Because of this, studios are likely best suited for single persons and maybe the occasional couple who doesn’t mind sharing space all the time.
-It also means you may have to get creative when it comes to designing your open layout.
+It also means you may have to incorporate minimalism or get creative when it comes to designing your open layout.

 There a few things you may have to forgo to fit what you need in your space, but you can replace them with equally functional pieces.
 For example;